nexusformat/definitions/misc/impatient/index.rst

 being maintained by the HDF Group.
 There is built-in support for HDF-5 in many scientific packages.
 Other users of HDF-5 include NASA, Boeing, meteorological offices around the world and many more.
-NeXus is thus able to inherit many desirable properties for free from HDF-5, such as: extendable, self describing, platform independent, public domain and efficient.
-For historical reasons NeXus supports two further container file formats: HDF-4 and XML.
+NeXus is thus able to inherit many desirable properties for free from HDF-5, such as: extendable, self-describing, platform independent, public domain, and efficient.
+For historical reasons, NeXus supports two further container file formats: HDF-4 and XML.
 The use of these formats is now deprecated.

 In order to understand NeXus it is important to know about some of the objects